Organic matter and clays: sedimentary origin, associated resources and reservoirs

 - Unconventional resources (use of OM-rich clays)

-These concepts will then be used to introduce basin modeling (deposition, geodynamic and post-depositional tectonic history, burial curves and thermal history), which will be covered in S4 in the Resource Evaluation module, "fluids" option.
+All of these concepts will then be used to introduce basin modeling (deposition, geodynamic and post-depositional tectonic history, burial curves, and thermal history), which will be covered in S4 in the Resource Evaluation module, "fluids" option.

-Students should have a good knowledge of basin geology and sedimentology (S1 and S2 of Master's degree).
+Students must have a good knowledge of basin geology and sedimentology (Master's S1 and S2).

-Knowledge of organic geochemistry may be a plus for acquiring the complex notions of the module.
+Knowledge of organic geochemistry can be an advantage in acquiring the complex concepts covered in this module.

-Graded exercises punctuate the TD/TP sessions and an applied final exam will be carried out on a case study.
+Graded exercises punctuate the tutorial/practical sessions, and a final exam will be based on a case study.